-252. Several Class Two wetlands and associated buffers will be impacted by the relocation of the Ottauquechee intake.
+249. The buffer of a Class Two wetland will be impacted by the relocation of the Ottauquechee intake.
 A permit application (#2018-763) was submitted by the applicant with site plans and proposed activities for the wetland and buffers associated with the relocation of the intake.
-The application was approved by VT DEC on March 29, 2019, with conditions to minimize the impacts from construction and the loss of wetland values.
+An Individual Wetland Permit and Determination was issued by the Department on March 29, 2019, with conditions to minimize the impacts from construction and the loss of wetland values.

-253. One Class Two wetland will be affected by change in water level management at Woodward Reservoir:
+250. One Class Two wetland will be affected by change in water level management at Woodward Reservoir:

-The floating mat wetland at Woodward Reservoir is identified as a saturated broadleaved evergreen shrub-scrub palustrine wetland (PSS3B) on the Vermont Significant Wetland Inventory map (Map No. 26D) and is designated as a Class Two wetland by the Water Resources Board in the Vermont Wetland Rules.
+The floating mat wetland at Woodward Reservoir is identified as a saturated broad-leaved evergreen shrub-scrub palustrine wetland (PSS3B) on the Vermont Significant Wetland Inventory map (Map No. 26D) and is designated as a Class Two wetland by the Secretary.
 The wetland is in a cove in the northeast area of the reservoir; construction of the original dam probably flooded the peat bog that had formed at this site, creating the floating mat.
 It is dominated by peat moss (Sphagnum spp.) and leather leaf.
 It is approximately 700 feet long and 100 feet wide or 1.6 acres.
 Surrounding the bog are the submerged plants--bushy pondweed, bladderwort, bur reed, water weed and pondweed (Potamogeton spp.).
 Approximately 2 to 6 feet of water is below this bog.